Chemical Substances Control

 *PRTR (Pollutant Release and Transfer Register): This system is designed to assess, gather, and disclose data on the volume of chemical materials handled, amounts released into the environment, and volumes transferred in waste materials to points outside the site locations.
 Companies collect data on the relevant substances and report them to the appropriate government agency once a year.

-The amount of PRTR substances handled was 66.2 tons, which was 40 tons less than the amount for FY 2017.
+The FY 2019 total emission of chemical substances subject to control in manufacturing process was 24.3 tons, which was approximately 2 tons less than the total for FY 2018.
+The amount of PRTR substances handled was 73.4 tons, which was 7.2 tons more than the amount for FY 2018.
 The breakdown of the amount handled and emitted is shown below.

 Breakdown of PRTR Substances (Amount handled and emitted)